anuragkanojiya1/HopeChain-Daytona/README.md

    - Follow the [Daytona Installation Guide](https://github.com/daytonaio/daytona#installation) to set up Daytona on your system.

 2. **Docker**
-   You should have to download Docker for isolating and configuring the whole setup.
+   - You should have to download Docker for isolating and configuration of the whole setup.

 3. **Jetbrains Gateway**
-   To make a SSH connection between the project and the ide you need to have jetbrains gateway installed.
+   - To make a SSH connection between the project and the ide you need to have jetbrains gateway installed.
    [Jetbrains Gateway Installation Guide](https://www.jetbrains.com/remote-development/gateway/)

 4. **Default IDE**
-   Choose Intellij Idea Ultimate as your default ide by the following command.
+   - Choose Intellij Idea Ultimate as your default ide by the following command.
    ```bash
    daytona ide
    ```